openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/step-5-review/wizard-review.md

 ![error state](img/error-popover.png)

-If the VM starts up the user will be notified in the list view to align with OpenShift.
-Otherwise there will be a toast notification to let them know something has failed with the VM.
+If the VM starts up successfully it will be reflected in the status in the list view.
+If there is an error there will be a toast notification to let them know something has failed with the VM.

 ![alert toast notification](img/alert-toast-notification.png)